Spiradenoma: Gene abnormalities

 Studies indicate that a minority of SA and SAC cases have one of two potentially disease-causing mutations in their tumor cells: loss-of-function (i.e. gene-inactivating) mutations in the CYLD gene in 5 of 17 SA and 2 of 24 SAC cases or gain-of-function (i.e. gene-activating) mutations in the ALPK1 gene in 7 of 16 SA and 4 of 14 SAC cases.
 The two mutations are mutually exclusive, i.e. do not occur together in any individual's tumor(s).
-Both mutations result in blocking the actions pf NF-κB.
+Both mutations result in blocking the actions of NF-κB.
 NF-κB is a transcription factor which acts indirectly to stimulate the expression of various genes that trigger cell death by apoptosis and necroptosis and also inhibit cell proliferation (see CYLD gene's mechanism of action).
 It is proposed that the blockade of NF-κB's actions prolongs cell survival, stimulates high rates of cell growth, and perhaps has other effects which contribute to the formation and/or progression of SA and SAC tumors.